oceanmodeling/fabm-oxypom/doc/joss/paper.md

 Dissolved oxygen (DO) is a key variable for water quality assessment of the ecological state of running and standing aquatic ecosystems [@EC2006], and an intermediate step between atmospheric extremes and biological impacts [@Tassone2022].
 Models for DO in waters are thus necessary; most existing models, however, describe DO dynamic as a side product of more or less complex biotic and abiotic dynamics.
 These new models OxyPOM and DiaMO focus on the key processes that produce or consume oxygen while removing the complexity of adjacent processes.
-OxyPOM was implemented by @Holzwarth2018 using DELWAQ [@Blaw2009] and coupled with UnTRIM [@Sehili2014] as the physical driver in an idealization of the Elbe estuary.
+OxyPOM was implemented by @Holzwarth2018 using DELWAQ [@Blauw2009] and coupled with UnTRIM [@Sehili2014] as the physical driver in an idealization of the Elbe estuary.
 This implementation, however, was limited to this specific application and thus lacked portability.
 Implementing this model in the Fortran-based Framework for Aquatic Biogeochemical Models (FABM) [@Bruggeman2014], OxyPOM can be used with many physical drivers; in different geographical domains; and coupled with other biogeochemical models.
 OxyPOM uses vertically explicit formulations for re-aeration, primary production, and light attenuation, which are lacking in the @Holzwarth2018 implementation.
-DiaMO is a simplified model for quick assessments for DO dynamics in applications where modelling complete bio-geochemical dynamics is not needed, and a model for light with a second-order correction for attenuation of photosynthetically active radiation in water.
+DiaMO is a simplified model for quick assessments for DO dynamics in applications where modelling complete bio-geochemical dynamics is not needed.

 ## OxyPOM: Oxygen and Particulate Organic Matter

 The model OxyPOM resolves the dynamics of dissolved oxygen (DO), particulate organic matter (POM)--fresh and refractory--,